Field Education for Master of Social Work

 - The MSW 2 year program requires a minimum of 900 hours at two different placement sites.

 - The MSW, Advanced Standing 1 year program requires a minimum of 450 hours in one placement.
-MSW, Advanced Standing Field Placements must be in a different organization than the BSW placement.
+MSW, Advanced Standing Field Placements must be in a different organization than your BSW placement.